EGI-Federation/fedcloud-documentation/source/check-in.rst

 based on OAuth 2.0 and replacing the current VOMS-based authentication on the EGI Cloud.

-Those providers natively integrated with EGI Check-in are able to authenticate users with OAuth 2.0 tokens without using any certificates in the process by relying on the OpenStack Keystone `OS-FEDERATION API <https://developer.openstack.org/api-ref/identity/v3-ext/index.html#os-federation-api>`_.
+The providers natively integrated with EGI Check-in are able to authenticate users with OAuth 2.0 tokens without using any certificates in the process by relying on the OpenStack Keystone `OS-FEDERATION API <https://developer.openstack.org/api-ref/identity/v3-ext/index.html#os-federation-api>`_.